Join us for our December 2022 holiday party!

-DETAILS: Come hang out and brew (virtually) with the DC Homebrew (DCHB) club on National Homebrew Day!
+DETAILS: Come hang out with the DC Homebrew (DCHB) club at our December 2022 holiday party!

 First meeting?
 Welcome!
 Our meetings are open to brewers of all experience levels.
 At a bar/restaurant they typically go like this: Please buy a beer and, if you’re hungry, some food from our hosts for the first 30 minutes or so of the meeting until we make announcements, and then we’ll open up the homebrews.
 Please do not bring in outside commercial beer and please tip your servers.
 Most people bring anywhere from two bottles to a growler of homebrew to the meetings.